anuragpsarmah/CampusNest/README.md

 # Setting up CampusNest

-Follow the instructions below to setup CampusNest on your local machine.
+Below are the instructions to setup CampusNest locally.

 ## Prerequisites

-Node.js must be installed on your system.
+Node.js must be installed on the system.

 ## Cloning the Repository

-Clone the repository to your local machine:

 ```bash
 git clone https://github.com/anuragpsarmah/CampusNest.git